mojohealy/mojohealy/content/post/tuesday_night_write/index.md

 The social element of Tuesday Night Write is very important.
 Knowing that I'll start by stating what I am working on forces me to commit to a concrete writing goal.
 Knowing that I'll be checking in once or twice forces me to actually work on that goal, lest I have to confess that I spent the last half hour on Twitter.
-Also, conversation with colleagues in the session has been enlightening and motivating Only after enjoying this regular non-supervisory intellectual outlet for a few weeks, have I realised what a gap it's been in my academic life.
+Also, conversation with colleagues in the session has been enlightening and motivating.
+Only after enjoying this regular non-supervisory intellectual outlet for a few weeks, have I realised what a gap it's been in my academic life.

 Equally important is the calendar entry, marking a time when I will sit down, shut up, and write.